byoboo/tiny_os/README.md

 ### Testing

-TinyOS features a comprehensive, feature-organized testing infrastructure with all tests currently passing.
+TinyOS uses a **hardware-focused testing approach** optimized for embedded development with comprehensive shell-based test suites.

 **Run all tests:**
 ```bash